Oksana Markarova

-Oksana Serhiyivna Markarova (Оксана Сергіївна Маркарова; born 28 October 1976) is a Ukrainian politician and the current Ambassador of Ukraine to the United States since February 2021.
+Oksana Serhiyivna Markarova (Оксана Сергіївна Маркарова; born 28 October 1976) is a Ukrainian politician and a former Ambassador of Ukraine to the United States serving February 2021 through August 2025.
 Markarova is also a former Minister of Finance in the government of Volodymyr Groysman and Oleksiy Honcharuk.
-She was acting Finance minister since 8 June 2018 after Oleksandr Danylyuk was dismissed on 7 June 2018 following a conflict with Groysman.

 Early life and education

-Oksana Markarova was born on October 28, 1976 in the city of Rivne in an Armenian-Ukrainian family.

-In 1999 Markarova received a master's degree in Ecology at the Kyiv-Mohyla Academy.
-In 2001, she completed a master's degree in Public Finance and Trade at Indiana University.
+Markarova was born on October 28, 1976, in the city of Rivne.
+Her father is an Armenian-Ukrainian.
+In 1999, Markarova received a master's degree in ecology at the Kyiv-Mohyla Academy.
+In 2001, she completed a master's degree in public finance and trade at the Indiana University School of Public and Environmental Affairs.

 Career

-Until transferring to the civil service in 2015, Markarova worked in the private sector.
-During that period she worked with Natalie Jaresko at an investment fund in Kyiv.
+During 1998 and 1999 and from 2001 to 2003, Markarova worked as an economic policy advisor and a manager for external and corporate communications at the US direct investment fund Western NIS Enterprise Fund.

+In 2000 Markarova interned in the US at the World Bank at the group in charge for banking and financial markets in Europe and Middle Asia.

+She later became the Head of Board (President) of ITT-Invest company, and later the head of board of the Investment Group ITT.
+At ITT, she worked with Serhiy Mishchenko, who was the head of the supervisory board.

+In Ukrainian government

-Since March 2015 Markarova was a Deputy Minister of Finance under successive ministers Natalie Jaresko and Oleksandr Danylyuk.
+Since March 2015 Markarova served as a Deputy Minister of Finance under successive ministers Natalie Jaresko and Oleksandr Danylyuk.
 In April 2016, she was appointed First Deputy Minister of Finance.

-At the initiative of Oksana Markarova, in 2015 the largest open data portal in the public finance sector E-data (e-data.gov.ua) was created, which now consists of modules spending.gov.ua, openbudget.gov.ua and proifi.gov.ua.
-In 2018, Oksana Markarova received the Open Data Leader Award for the highest personal merit in the development of open data.
+In 2015, Markarova initiated the creation of E-data (e-data.gov.ua), the largest open data portal in the public finance sector, which now includes modules spending.gov.ua, openbudget.gov.ua and proifi.gov.ua.

-In addition to her duties as First Deputy Minister of Finance, she was also appointed as the Commissioner for Investment on 8 August 2016, a position she held until her dismissal from the role on 10 January 2019.
+In addition to her duties as First Deputy Minister of Finance, she was also appointed the Commissioner for Investment on 8 August 2016, a position she held until her dismissal from the role on 10 January 2019.
 During that time, she managed the creation and operation of the UkraineInvest Investment Attraction and Support Office and initiated the creation of the Ukrainian Startup Fund.

 After Oleksandr Danylyuk was dismissed on 7 June 2018 following a conflict with Prime Minister Volodymyr Groysman Markarova was appointed acting Minister of Finance on 8 June 2018.
 On 22 November 2018 the Ukrainian parliament appointed her as Minister of Finance.
 The beginning of the Shmyhal Government on 4 March 2020 was the end of her tenure as Minister of Finance.